nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Download the latest `TrackAScholar.jar` from [here](https://github.com/AY2223S1-CS2103T-W10-3/tp/releases).

-3. Move the jar file to an empty folder you wish to use as the **home folder** for the application.
+3. Move the jar file to an empty folder you wish to use as the **home folder** for the app.

 4. Double-click the jar file to open the app.
 If the app does not respond, open your terminal in the current folder where `TrackAScholar.jar` is located and enter `java -jar TrackAScholar.jar` to open the app.